-The original theatre here was called the Royal Avenue Theatre which opened 11 March 1882.
-There is a story that the site of the theatre was bought 'speculatively' by a property developer who believed that the owners of the adjacent Charing Cross Railway Station would need to buy the land to enlarge the Station, they didn't, and thus the theatre remained.
-It was here that Shaw's first West End play, Arms and Men, was presented in 1894.
+Looking almost impossibly wedged in between the road and Charing Cross Station stands the Playhouse Theatre.
+Originally opened as the Royal Avenue Theatre on Saturday 11 March 1882 as a home to light comic opera, legend has it that the site of the theatre was initially bought 'speculatively' by Sefton Parry who believed that the owners of the adjacent Charing Cross Railway Station would need to buy the land to enlarge the Station, they didn't, and thus the theatre remained.
+The 'Royal' suffix was dropped fairly quickly so it became known simply at the Avenue Theatre.